xueshanf/docker-s3ql/README.md

 ===========

 Docker build for s3ql-2.12.

+To use the image:
+1. Create an AWS bucket.
+2. Create an IAM user with proper bucket policy.
-Copy authinfo2.sample to authinfo2 and configure with your S3 crendential to a s3 bucket.
+3. Copy authinfo2.sample to authinfo2 and configure with your S3 crendential to the s3 bucket.

-To run the image:
+4. Run the image

         docker pull xueshanf/s3ql
         docker run --rm --privileged=true -it xueshanf/s3ql

     You are dropped to /bin/bash command inside of the container.

 See s3ql documentation about how to use s3ql.